 Star Wars is responsible for some of the most iconic characters of all time, so we next wanted to dig even deeper into the data to see which ones generated the most demand, when they’re the most popular, and which ones got the biggest bumps on Star Wars Day.

 Here is where we see the impact of Disney Plus’s smash hit show, The Mandalorian.
-“Yoda” was far and away the most popular term, but there’s little doubt that many of those searches were intended for Baby Yoda, as demand for Baby Yoda (aka Grogu) was next highest.
+Baby Yoda was far and away the most popular term, drawing a stunning 243% more demand than the Mandalorian himself.

 When is demand highest for major Star Wars characters?